Txndra/projecto/README.md

 -OPTIONAL: add sales forecast use training and testing data to train -clean code up more commenting needed
 -converse with MA for advice
+-USE CLASS FOR RETILERS BIGG BRAIN IDEA
+SLAP oop errywherer